 Not necessarily, but I do believe that you need to be organised, honest and try to put people in your own shoes.

 Yes, I actually consider myself incredibly lucky to have worked with Santander and their breakthrough programme.
 The programme has been designed to help business owners break through into the market outside of the UK, by organising trade missions for 15 – 20 people at a time.
 I have also been involved with other export missions with the help of London Chamber of Commerce and UKTI.
-Through those trade missions I visited a range of different countries accompanied by other business owners,and I still have solid relationships with those individuals to this current day.
-Who knows you could find yourself sitting on a plane next to someone like Willie Walsh (British Airways CEO), whom I then spent several days with in Brazil networking and discussing export options for the country.
+Through those trade missions I visited a range of different countries accompanied by other business owners, and I still have solid relationships with those individuals to this current day.
+Who knows?
+You could find yourself sitting on a plane next to someone like Willie Walsh (British Airways CEO), whom I then spent several days with in Brazil networking and discussing export options for the country.

-If I’m being honest being a business owner isn’t easy at all.
+If I’m being, honest being a business owner isn’t easy at all.
 Every week/month you have to think about how you can change as a business to adapt to the current economy, IT market and competition.
-I would also say that people leadership can be very challenging as a business owner, especially when you face a range of different characters in the business.
+I would also say to people that leadership can be very challenging as a business owner, especially when you face a range of different characters in the business.
 However during this experience I have been lucky enough to be surrounded by honest, diligent and talented team members, which is exactly what you need when you want to achieve your business goals and ambitions.

-For me I feel the main learning curve was all within the market research.
+For me, I feel the main learning curve was all within the market research.
 Doing the right market research, finding out what the problems are within that industry or area, and then finding the gap to make your business unique.
 You want to ensure that you’re the niche service provider or a product within that industry.
 You also need to put in hard work and keep your eyes and mind open.
 Don’t just try to look for the sales opportunity, as a meeting with anyone could turn into a business relationship or a learning experience.

-When it comes to starting your own business advice from your friends and family is essential.
+When it comes to starting your own business, advice from your friends and family is essential.
 For example when I first started out I had a couple of staff at the time, so I was the first sales person, the project manager and the account manager.
 Although that sounds like a lot, I actually loved it as that’s where my passion lies.
 However my peers told me I would have to leave those things for others and delegate more, if I wanted to grow the business.
 So I started employing more people which meant I could focus on the bigger picture.
 I think the key principle here is to trust your confidants around you and take on board each and every bit of advice.
-Don’t hastily rush into anything and think about things rationally.
+Don’t hastily rush into anything and remember to think about things rationally.

-Well these days there are many different routes available such as going to the bank and enquiring about a Venture Capitalist, or looking for business partners and investors.
-Here at Dotsquares we offer affordable and competitive rates as we understand funds can be of limited supply when you’re trying to set up a business, especially as we too were once a start-up ourselves.
+Well, these days, there are many different routes available such as going to the bank and enquiring about a Venture Capitalist, or looking for business partners and investors.
+Here at Dotsquares, we offer affordable and competitive rates as we understand funds can be of limited supply when you’re trying to set up a business, especially as we too were once a start-up ourselves.